spacetimeengineer/mupy/README.md

 ## Note from the developer

+I didnt build this package exactly the wa I wantedto, I built it the way I had to.
+I had to utalize ingrediants which werent optimal but the best I could find to make thes sytstem I wanted.
+I wr

-This project was developed purely as a solution to a problem I was having which related to scaling.
-Ok, no problem there but the kinds of things I wanted to build were lets just say hehe lol, the kind of things you say at your last day as a board member.
+This project was developed purely as a solution to a problem I was having which related to scaling years ago and and the way this project was build was not my intention.
+On some level it was only the requirements that guided the project but at the same time

 relating to scaling.
 More specificly there are things I would like to build that are just too damn expensie and too damn complex.
-But you see the margins between great expense and efficiency of scale lie in this system known as mupy.
+But you see the margins betwIhad to break certain clauses relating to myoringal intentions.een great expense and efficiency of scale lie in this system known as mupy.
 This system was designed to be theat extra piece which scales up certain aspects of

 Infact the ways I write packages is just writing a bunch of utiliteis to automate things I already was doing so much.
 I never automate things that need no automation, I just give them shiny controls :)